psg-mit/probzelus-oopsla21/README.md

 ### Claims Supported by Artifact

 The artifact supports all claims in the Evaluation section of the paper.
 In particular, executing the analysis on the benchmark programs produces the results in Table 1 of the paper indicating whether each program satisfies the m-consumed and unseparated paths properties.
 In the artifact, the iteration bound for the unseparated paths analysis is set to 10 iterations, which is the same as in the paper.
+The implementation of the type system presented in the paper is available in the file `src/compiler/analysis.ml`.